Rock 'n' Roll History for

 July 9

-Pat Boone releases his cover version of Fats Domino's "Ain't That A Shame".
-Domino's recording reached number ten in the US while Boone's version went all the way to number one.
+Six weeks after Fats Domino released "Ain't It A Shame", Pat Boone issues his rendition of the song, re-titled "Ain't That A Shame".
+Domino's recording reached number ten on the Billboard Top 100, while Boone's version would go all the way to number one.

 July 9

-Les Paul and Mary Ford enter the Billboard charts with "Hummingbird", which will reach #7 and become the first of their five Pop chart entries.
+Les Paul and Mary Ford enter the Billboard Top 100 with "Hummingbird", which will reach #7 and become the first of their five chart entries.

 July 9

 Dick Clark made his debut as host of Bandstand on Philadelphia TV station WFIL.
 He took over from Bob Horn, who had been charged with driving while intoxicated during a highly-publicized police crackdown.
 The show's name would be changed to American Bandstand when it went to ABC-TV in 1957.
-Clark relinquished his hosting duties in 1989 to 26 year-old David Hirsch, but the program died within a matter of months.
-Still, it had been on the air for 37 years - a record for a television variety show.
+Clark relinquished his hosting duties in 1989 to 26-year-old David Hirsch, but the program died within a matter of months.
+Still, it had been on the air for thirty-seven years, a record for a television variety show.

 July 9